caendesilva/dev-tips/_posts/use-hydephp-to-create-amazing-static-sites.md

 ---
 title: Use HydePHP to create websites at incredible speed
+description: This is a HydePHP website containing random tips to developers on how they can improve their workflows.
 date: "2024-03-23 12:00"
 author: Caen
 ---

 ## About this site

-This is a HydePHP website containing random tips to developers
+This is a HydePHP website containing random tips to developers on how they can improve their workflows.

 ## Tech Stack